 A Chef and Team with Serious Chops

 A Midlands native, Chef Hall has earned his barbeque chops.
-After spending 10 years cooking in New York City, Hall returned home to manage catering for his family’s business, Corley Mill House & Garden in Lexington.
+He did his Culinary School In Thailand, after spending 10 years cooking in New York City, Hall returned home to manage catering for his family’s business, Corley Mill House & Garden in Lexington.
 In 2011, he launched Scott Hall Catering and his hugely popular Bone-In Artisan BBQ on Wheels food truck, featured in GQ and Smithsonian magazines as well the Cooking Channel, Bravo and the Travel Channel.

 Hall has since sold the food truck to focus on his brick and mortar business at BullStreet; catering operations have moved to Bone-In Barbeque’s spacious, brand-new kitchen, which features a massive smoker out back.